rtmigo/dmk_py/README.md

 the utility has that information.
 It's tightly encrypted.

 By design, `codn` reveals very little besides the particular entry.
+Number and size of entries are obfuscated.
 There is no table of contents and no master decryption keys.
-Even number and size of entries are obfuscated.

 # Install